ASAC-Eventure/Eventure-Backend/README.md

 ## Prerequisites

-Eventure is built using the Java Spring framework, which includes various dependencies, such as Lombok, Spring Data JPA, Hibernate, Flyway Migration, Spring Security, and Thymeleaf for the front end.
+Eventure is built using the Java Spring framework, which includes various dependencies such as:
+  - Lombok,
+  - Spring Data JPA
+  - Hibernate
+  - Flyway Migration
+  - Spring Security
+  - Thymeleaf for the Front-End.
 Ensure you have these dependencies set up before running the project.

 ## Configuration